mblink/basex/README.md

 ## Updating

-To update to a newer version of BaseX, run the following commands:
+To update to a newer version of BaseX, find the branch named after the current latest version, e.g. `basex-10.6`, then run the following commands:

 ```bash
 # Checkout the upstream-master branch and pull to make sure it's up to date